guillermo-carrasco/PyConSweden2015/parts/intro.md

 *Even to people outside science, I think this could be an interesting topic.*

 ## Who are we?
-Spanish vs. Swedish, CS vs. Biology, Design vs. Automation
+Spanish vs. Swedish, CS vs. Biology, Design vs. Automation [see presentation]

+"Hi, my name is Robin Andeer and I help solve medical mysteries at SciLifeLab in Stockholm using Python."

 ## Background & reasons
 1. Many people in the life science field gravitate towards Python